How to Conduct Competitor Backlink Analysis for Quick WinsHow to

 There are many great SEO tools on the market that offer a wide variety of helpful metrics relating to SEO.
 After many years of testing and working with various tools, my personal preference especially for backlink metrics is Ahrefs.
 They have some great tools within their suite as well as good resources in their blog.
 Having said that, there are other great tools which you may be more used to working with, this is up to you and your exact requirement.

 If you use not only Ahrefs, but also Serpstat, Moz, Alexa or Majestic and want to see the data from these tools in one place, you can check out Netpeak Checker for bulk analysis.
-Read more about which metrics you can use in your competitors analysis and how it can help you here.

 3. Domain Rating (DR)